Governor Statement for 2017/18

 The structure of the Governing body at Bramcote Hills Primary

-Two years ago the governing body was formally reconstituted and as a result was reduced from 18 members down to 15.
+Three years ago the governing body was formally reconstituted and as a result was reduced from 18 members down to 15.
 Membership consists of parent governors, co-opted governors, staff governors and the headteacher.
 In addition we currently have one associate member who attends meetings and holds special responsibilities but has no voting rights.

 In addition to the full governing body which meets once a term (or additionally if required), there are three main sub-committees at Bramcote: the Finance and General Purposes, the Pupils and Personnel and the Strategic Development.